 More information: contact us

 Niels Laurens (email) studied Physics at Leiden University, with additional courses in Computer Science.
 He also worked as a software developer for the University.
-After obtaining his PhD in Biophysics at VU University Amsterdam in 2012, he did R&D at a major Dutch multinational.
-Currently, he is manager of the Physics Department at VU University.
+After obtaining his PhD in Biophysics at Vrije Universiteit Amsterdam in 2012, he did R&D at a major Dutch multinational.
+Currently, he is manager of the Physics Department at Leiden University.